 At the date of authorisation of the financial statements, the Standards and Interpretations listed below were in issue but not yet effective or early adopted by the Group.
-There will be no material impact on the Group.
+The company is still assessing whether there will be any material impact.

-Title Application date for the Standard Application date for the Group - AASB 16 Leases 1 Jan 2019 1 July 2019 - AASB Interpretation 23 Uncertainty over Income Tax Treatments 1 Jan 2019 1 July 2019 - AASB 2017-6 Amendments to Australian Accounting Standards - Prepayment Features with Negative Compensation 1 Jan 2019 1 Jan 2019 - Conceptual Framework AASB 2019-1 Conceptual Framework for 1 Jan 2020 1 Jan 2020 Financial Reporting Amendments to Australian Accounting Standards - - AASB 2018-7 Amendments to Australian Accounting Standards - 1 Jan 2020 1 Jan 2020 c.
+Title Application date for the Standard Application date for the Group - Conceptual Framework AASB 2019-1 Conceptual Framework for 1 Jan 2020 1 July 2020 Financial Reporting Amendments to Australian Accounting Standards - - AASB 2018-7 Amendments to Australian Accounting Standards - 1 Jan 2020 1 July 2020 Definition of Material - AASB 2019-5 Amendments to AASs- Disclosure of the Effect of New 1 Jan 2020 1 July 2020 IFRS Standards Not Yet Issued in Australia - AASB 2020-1 Amendments to AASs-Classification of liabilities as 1 Jan 2022 1 July 2022 current or Non-current c.
 Basis of consolidation